Mahmoud Darwish: Israeli-Palestinian peace process

-Darwish is widely perceived as a Palestinian symbol and a spokesman for Arab opposition to Israel.
-He rejected accusations of antisemitism: "The accusation is that I hate Jews.
+Darwish rejected accusations of antisemitism: "The accusation is that I hate Jews.
 It's not comfortable that they show me as a devil and an enemy of Israel.
 I am not a lover of Israel, of course.
 I have no reason to be.
 But I don't hate Jews."
-Darwish wrote in Arabic, and also spoke English, French, and Hebrew.
+Darwish described Hebrew as a "language of love."
+He considered himself to be part of the Jewish civilization that existed in Palestine and hoped for a reconciliation between the Palestinians and the Jews.
+When this happens, "the Jew will not be ashamed to find an Arab element in himself, and the Arab will not be ashamed to declare that he incorporates Jewish elements."